-Abhijeet was inspired to run for the Deputy-Leader position because of his experience as an MPP-Candidate in the 2018 Provincial Election.
-He canvassed relentlessly in his own riding, and volunteered any free-time he got in Guelph to help elect Mike, the first Green MPP in history!
+Abhijeet Manay was elected Deputy Leader of the Green Party of Ontario in September, 2018.
+Abhijeet was inspired to become run for the position of Deputy Leader after his experience as an MPP-Candidate in the 2018 Provincial Election.
+In 2018, he canvassed relentlessly in his own riding, and volunteered any free-time he got in Guelph to help elect Mike, the first ever Green MPP.
 That momentous election taught him that when ideas, people & hard work are combined, it can change history!

 Ard Van Leeuwen